-Super Bowl LII Fan Mobile Pass
+Super Bowl LIII Fan Mobile Pass

-The Fan Mobile Pass is a companion app that provides Super Bowl fans with maps, schedules, and more for Super Bowl events and the game day in Minneapolis.
+The Fan Mobile Pass is a companion app that provides Super Bowl fans with maps, schedules, and more for Super Bowl events and the game day in Atlanta.
 There’s curated content, such as photos and videos, and you can enter giveaways and sweepstakes to win prizes.
 Register once on your computer or mobile device, and you’ll receive your QR code, enabling you to scan into activities and events.
-All the up-to-date photos and videos will show up on your personalized landing page, and you’ll be able to share them on your social media.
+All the up-to-date photos and videos will show up on your personalized landing page, and you’ll be able to share them on social media.

 Sporting events are all about the highlights.
-Those are the moments that people will be talking about and GIFing for months after the fact.
+Those are the moments that people will be talking about and sending GIFs of for months after the fact.
 Clippit is your tool for taking the most talked about moments and making them shareable.
 The app captures up to 30 seconds of live footage and turns it into a shareable clip that you send over social media in just a few taps.

 Maybe you’re stuck in a cab or at work, late for a Super Bowl party.
 If you’re a customer of Verizon, Charter, AT&T U-Verse, or another provider with access to the NFL Network, don’t fret, as you can always watch the game live through the NFL Mobile app.
 If you’re not, the app still lets you watch highlights, read stories, and follow up-to-the-minute scoring.
 You can also track league and team leader statistics from major categories and browse the NFL Shop store, should you want to pick up some memorabilia.